JelleZijlstra/taxonomy/docs/dating.md

 The Principle of Priority is central to zoological nomenclature: if two names are considered synonyms, the oldest one prevails.
 Thus, it is important to determine when names and other nomenclatural actions were published.
-This page discusses some common issues and pitfalls around dates:
+This page discusses some common issues and pitfalls around dates.

 Historically, precise dating has not been a priority for the database.
 I am now trying to improve the situation, but there are still many dubious dates.
 In the past I recorded dates only up to the year, but because priority can depend on not just the year but also the month and day of publication, I now record precise dates where possible.

+[Dickinson et al. (2011)](/a/59872) provide an excellent overview of the intricacies of dating zoological names, along with specific notes on many publications.
+Although their focus is on birds, all of the general discussion and many of the specifics apply to other animal groups.

 ## Electronic publication